-It is the responsibility of all grantees to complete all requirements in the time frame determined by the CSDE.
-YSBs are required to submit a final report of the data collection on September 3, 2013.
+It is the responsibility of all grantees to complete all requirements in the timeframe determined by the CSDE.
+YSBs are required to submit a final report of the data collection by September 8, 2016, for fiscal year 2015-16 and by September 6, 2017, for fiscal year 2016-17 for each fiscal year.
 Reports submitted after the established deadline will not be accepted and could affect funds disbursement.
-Please note that the data collected in the reports due to CSDE will be used to prepare a Results Based Accountability (RBA) report for the Connecticut General Assembly.
-For information on how to access the data collection forms, go to http://www.sde.ct.gov/sde/cwp/view.asp?a=2678&q=320714&sdePNavCtr=|45493|#45546
+Please note that the data collected in the reports due to the CSDE will be used to update a Results Based Accountability (RBA) report for the Connecticut General Assembly.